Concert and Workshop Information

-A brief tour to Bruges took place in 2016 and a full week's visit to Prague is planned for 2018.
+A brief tour to Bruges took place in 2016 and a full week's visit to Prague took place in 2018.

 Members also have the opportunity twice a year of joining residency week-ends at cathedrals in the South of England.
-Recent visits have included Bath Abbey, Canterbury, Chichester, Hereford, Norwich, St. Albans, Wells, Salisbury and Winchester.
+Recent visits have included Bath Abbey, Canterbury, Chichester, Hereford, Norwich, St. Albans, Wells, Salisbury, Winchester and Peterborough.

 The choir is always pleased to welcome new members in all voices.
 Experience is a help, but is by no means compulsory.

 The season commences in September and continues until the following April.
 At this point preparation for any planned tour and Sussex Festival Choir activity takes over until the end of July.

 The cost for the 2019/2020 season is £120.00 for the full season – or £65 per half season or £115 for 2 terms if paid in advance.
 Students in full time education pay £10.00 per half season.
 Please see registration form for payment details.

 These take place weekly on Tuesday evenings between 8.00 and 10.00pm at The Barn in The Causeway, Horsham.